syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/compatible-with-essential-JS1.md

 # Compatibility with Syncfusion ASP.NET Core (Essential JS 1)

-This documentation explains how to render Essential JS 1 and Essential JS 2 Syncfusion components in a single page.
+This documentation explains how to render Essential JS 1 and Essential JS 2 Syncfusion controls in a single page.

 ## Adding application